Giacomo Maria Brignole: Second term

-In a climate now surreal and close to decline, Giacomo Maria Brignole was elected on 17 November 1796 once again a Genoese doge, a unique fact in the secular history of the Republic of Genoa.
-For the difficult moment he refused any kind of celebration and the consequent coronation ceremony.
+In a climate now surreal and close to decline, Giacomo Maria Brignole was elected on 17 November 1796 once again as Genoese doge, a unique fact in the secular history of the Republic of Genoa.
+For the difficult moment, he refused any kind of celebration and the consequent coronation ceremony.

-With Napoleon increasingly at the western gates of the Republic of Genoa, the policy of Doge Brignole was based entirely on the neutrality of the Genoese state which did not want and should not join the Austro-Sardinia coalition against France.
-The situation began to precipitate for the customs government with the increasingly victorious Napoleonic battles and which inevitably sparked the first "followers" among the noble representatives and among the Genoese people.
+With Napoleon increasingly at the western gates of the Republic of Genoa, the policy of Doge Brignole was based entirely on the neutrality of the Genoese state—not joining the Austro-Sardinia coalition against France.
+The situation began to precipitate for the customs government with the increasingly victorious Napoleonic battles that inevitably sparked the first "followers" among the noble representatives and the Genoese people.
 The same representative of France residing in Genoa, Guillaume-Charles Faipoult, had direct orders from Napoleon to follow events in the capital of the republic.
-In May 1797, arrests of some Jacobin rioters followed, which caused unrest in the city and in fact now divided the minds of the Genoese in favor or against the ever-growing Napoleonic power.
+In May 1797, arrests of some Jacobin rioters followed, which caused unrest in the city and divided the minds of the Genoese in favor or against the ever-growing Napoleonic power.

 The doge's son Gian Carlo Brignole also participated in the clashes with the Genoese Jacobins.

 Now pressured by troops from across the Alps, he agreed with the senators to send an embassy to Bonaparte, who negotiated the establishment of a provisional government headed by the same doge Giacomo Maria Brignole on 14 June 1797, with the aim to draft a democratic constitution.